Experiential Learning Depot

 0 Comments

-What it means to me is that not all children are the same and shouldn't be treated as such.
+What it means to me is that when it comes to learning, not all children are the same and shouldn't be treated as such.

-How to Personalize Learning in a High School Setting
+How to Make Learning Personal in a High School Classroom

 1) Build Meaningful Relationships With Your Students: